American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Larry Greenberg - Janney Montgomery Scott LLC

 Yeah.
 Thanks.
 Just following up on underlying loss ratio.
 I just want to be sure I'm understanding this, that usually when we hear about underwriting actions and how the accounting works in this business, it usually takes a year to two for it to flow through the bottom lines.
-But and my understanding that with reinsurance, with cutting back limits, with some of the actions that you've or your predecessors might have taken to date that we can expect or should expect an improvement in 2018 levels?
+But am I understanding that, that with reinsurance, with cutting back limits, with some of the actions that you or your predecessors might have taken to-date that we can expect or should expect an improvement in 2018 levels?

-Well, one would hope for 2018 is improved over 2017, that's the actions we're taking.
-And yeah, reinsurance can speed it up a little bit I suppose.
-I think still have to earn out, 2017 is going to earn out into 2018, that's just life.
+Well, one would hope our 2018 has improved over 2017, that's the actions we're taking.
+And yeah, reinsurance can speed it up a little bit, I suppose.
+Things still have to earn out.
+2017 is going to earn out into 2018, that's just life.
 And there's nobody that wants to get this done any faster than me.
 I know you're impatient I'm even more impatient than you are.
-There's a sense of urgency here.
-We'll get it done as fast as humanly as possible.
+There is a sense of urgency here.
+We'll get it done as fast as humanly possible.

 Larry Greenberg - Janney Montgomery Scott LLC

 Great.
-And the volatility in the larger severe losses in the Property line is there any way to kind of give us a tolerance level for severe losses, or how should we be thinking about that prospectively as you cut back limits?
+And then the volatility in the larger severe losses in the Property line, is there any way to kind of give us a tolerance level for severe losses?
+Or how we should be thinking about that prospectively as you cut back limits?

 Peter is going to answer that.